-People with low literacy, reading disorders, cognitive or intellectual impairments may have difficulty reading, understanding and remembering text and graphical symbols that are not simple, familiar and unambiguous.
-The overall complexity of the interface may also present problems for some users, as illustrated in
+People with low literacy, reading disorders, cognitive or intellectual impairments may have difficulty reading, understanding and remembering text and graphical symbols.
+Particularly if they are not simple, familiar and unambiguous or if they are displayed for only a short time.

 Directions and techniques

 Allow sufficient reading time (high priority)

 Where possible, information should remain on display until it is absolutely necessary to remove it or for long enough for users who require more time to read.

 Acronyms, abbreviations and jargon words should be avoided in preference for complete, standard words and phrases.

 For numbering, Arabic numerals (1, 2, 3,...) are more recognisable and easier to understand than Roman numerals (I, II, III, i, ii,...).

 For English language instructions or explanatory text, follow Plain English Guidelines as far as possible.
 Guidance on how to write instructions and descriptions in Plain English is also available on the Simply Put website.